yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/build-reports.md

 * Transaction Reconciliation
 * Settlement

-You can check the detailed description for each one by accessing the [Reports page](ref:introduction-reports).
+You can check the detailed description for each one by accessing the [Reports Fields](ref:reports-fields) documentation.
 The Transaction Reconciliation and Settlement reports provide information related to reconciliation.
 To examine all fields available on each report and their description, access the [Reports Fields page](ref:reports-fields).

 ## Requirements